Visit Périgueux: a Perigordian’s favorites and our itinerary so you don’t miss a thing

 We recommend that you visit the contemporary and medieval city on the first day, that is to say the protected sector of Périgueux, which extends from the quays to all the alleys around the Mataguerre Tower.
 Then, on the second day, the many remains of the ancient Roman city.

-Day 1 Market and walking tour in the old Périgueux: the medieval part
+Day 1 Market, walking tour of the old town and cathedral: the medieval part

 On the first day, enjoy the incredible atmosphere of the market on Place du Coder and Place de la Clautre, and try out the specialties of the Périgord region.